UPRI-earthquake/sender-backend/README.md

 # UPRI-SEISMO-rShake-backend
-This is the backend repository for the linking the rShake device to an account.
+This is the backend repository for linking the rShake device to an account.

 ### Development Setup
 #### Prerequisites